How to Use ClickUp: The Ultimate Guide

 What Are ClickUp Custom Fields?

-- They allow you to segment data for Views and Dashboards
+1. Enable data segmentation for Views and Dashboards

 Where Are Custom Fields Located?

-Custom Fields are what will unlock future custom Views and Dashboards in the future.
+Custom Fields unlock future custom Views and Dashboards.

 Custom Field Best Practices